 3) Approach crisis management with haste and caution

 When a crisis occurs, make sure you’re part of the current conversations.
 This way, you can reclaim control of a team or player’s narrative and craft appropriate and placating responses.
-Keep in mind any potential legal ramifications and attempt to alleviate them as effectively as possible by studying the media and recognizing multiple points of exposure.
+Keep in mind any potential legal ramifications.
+Try to alleviate them as effectively as possible by studying the media and recognizing multiple points of exposure.

 4) Become familiar with media professionals from all publications

 You should concentrate on expanding your repertoire by working with a variety of publications, both national and local.
-Different stories are well suited for different platforms, so ignoring smaller publications in favor of larger ones is never a good idea.
+Different stories are well suited for different platforms.
+As a result, ignoring smaller publications in favor of larger ones is never a good idea.
 Additionally, you should create a media list filled with relevant media professionals and journalists in your industry to help your clients to contact the appropriate media professionals.

 5) Build and protect the public image

 The image in the public’s mind is the image that they will remember for the rest of their lives.
-Always make sure to get a head start on building a team’s or player’s image and protect it against any inevitable slander that threatens to detract from it.
-By building a positive image for an athlete or a team early on.
-You can get ahead of any negative press they might face with.
-After all, once you’ve built a positive brand image for your client.
-People are more likely to give them the benefit of doubt when they’re facing negative news coverage.
+Always make sure you get a head start on building a team’s or player’s image and protect it against any inevitable slander that threatens to detract from it.
+By building a positive image for an athlete or a team early on, you can get ahead of any negative press they might be faced with.
+After all, once you’ve built a positive brand image for your client, people are more likely to give them the benefit of doubt when they’re facing negative news coverage.

 6) Identify and secure sponsorship opportunities